konradsurf/TOP-calculator/README.md

  The Odin project coding bootcamp

 Still need/for review:
-- account for someone entering a number that is more than one digit - DONE
+- debug calc when using equals sign then operator on result - something fucky when use equal sign then start doing more operatons - not always, but sometimes the subtotal gets changed to zero.

 - do i need the id's on the number buttons?

-- should the decimal (.) be added to numberBtn class?
-  - if so, how do i prevent zero from dissapering when event lsitern function runs?  perhaps remove but have conditional that if it's a decimal, then add the zero back?

-- remove y=2 from enterOperator function
+- remove decimal point from buttons